LunaCrew/base32/README.md

-# Base32
+# LunaCrew's Base32

 Base32 encoding and decoding library for Node.js.

-For details on how it works, please check out the [documentation](/docs/index).
+For details on how it works, please check out the [documentation](https://lunacrew.github.io/base32/docs/index).

 ## Installation